ccanasj/konecta-backend-ai-assessment-camilocanas/README.md

 ## Tests

-**Note:** Remember to activate the virtual environment with the project requirements and Docker should be installed on your machine.
+**Note:** Remember to activate the virtual environment with the project requirements, and Docker should be installed on your machine.

 1. Open a terminal or command prompt.